The Vapourtec V-3 pump – A breakthrough for flow chemistry

 - It could not generate sufficient pressure

 - The output would not be at a smooth, constant flow rate

 The Vapourtec V-3 features advanced control for smooth output

-The tube materials are specially developed in collaboration with a major global fluoropolymer manufacturer, resulting in a pump which can generate high pressures and is compatible with synthesis solvents, acids and bases.
+The tube materials are specially developed in collaboration with a major global fluoropolymer manufacturer, resulting in a pump that can generate high pressures and is compatible with synthesis solvents, acids, and bases.

 A standard peristaltic pump runs at a steady rotational speed whereas the V-3 does not.